 It all starts with the top of the sales funnel, where you need to be driving traffic to your website.
 There are loads of ways to do this and our blog is full of advice on B2B marketing if you want some more ideas.
 Take a look and adapt any activity to fit with your particular circumstances.

 Your aim should be to attract a specific audience, using targeted activity that will appeal to them.
 Consider using a mix of channels, for example, local media advertising, PPC and/or native advertising, PR, building a social media following, or experimenting with Facebook ads.

 Top tip: Don’t just send traffic to your home page.
 Instead, create separate landing pages, where people who click on a link will go through to.
 That way you can guide them in and manage the exact messaging they see (or you could even consider website personalization)

 The next thing to do is to get visitors to ‘convert’ into leads by encouraging them to share their contact details with you (usually starting with their email address) in exchange for downloading a piece of content you have prepared.

 If you are a Lead Forensics customer then you do not even have to wait for this step, as thanks to your software you’ll be able to see which businesses have been on your site, looking at what, for how long and when – even if they never convert.
 Our huge database can then connect you with the right people at any company who has visited your website.

 - Follow up

 Once someone has downloaded your content, you need to stay in contact with them.
-Have a follow up process prepared and ready to action.
+Have a follow-up process prepared and ready for action.
 This should include sending out an immediate (automated) email, with further information.

 Then continue sending emails at set intervals.
 Keep the content interesting and educational, and always avoid trying to ‘sell’ in any of these emails.
 It is quite clear that you are a law firm and what kind of services you offer.
 If you impress them with your content and give a good impression of your company and what it may be like to work with you, then they will come back to you when they have a need.